 People who are infected with HHV-8 may develop KS if their immune system is too weak to suppress the virus due to HIV infection, the use of organ transplant drugs, advanced age, or other factors.

 Thanks to advances in AIDS treatment, the number of people with AIDS-related KS in the US has declined dramatically since the mid-1990s.
 But it is still the most common cancer in Americans with HIV/AIDS and is also one of the most common cancers in sub-Saharan Africa.
+Read about how we care for people with other types of AIDS-associated cancers.

 Types of Kaposi Sarcoma